 During the trial placement period, the intended employees keep their unemployment benefit.
 If you are satisfied with their performance during this period, you offer these people an employment contract at the end of the trial period.
 This employment contract cannot include another trial period.
 The Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV) must agree to the trial placement.

-• UWV has determined that the unemployed person or the person who is partially fit for work has limited prospects on the labour market.
+• UWV has determined that the unemployed or partially fit for work person has limited prospects on the labour market or has trouble securing a job without help

 There are also some limitations to trial placements: